sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/500 - computed-field-methods/130 - mapper.md

 Examples
 ====

-The following config shows using a mapper to standardize a time duration:
+The following example shows using a mapper to standardize a time duration.

+**Config**

 ```json